DOWNLOAD OUR ZAMBIA

 mosquitoes.
 Sturdy shoes are essential, as are rafting sandals for

-offer a fully complementary laundry service.
+lodges offer a fully complimentary laundry service.

 Maximum of 20kg of luggage per person is allowed for light

 aircraft flights, including hand luggage and camera equipment.
 It

 is important that you carry soft-sided bags.
 It is highly

 recommended that you lock your luggage if you are travelling

 through Southern Africa.
 It is also advisable that you do NOT pack

 According to recent rules issued by the US Transport Security

 Administration (TSA), passengers travelling from Europe, the Middle